-Our officers and directors and certain existing shareholders, who collectively hold approximately 94.8% of our outstanding shares immediately before this offering, have also agreed with the underwriters on lockup restrictions which restrict them from offering, selling, contracting to sell, pledging or otherwise disposing of, directly or indirectly, any ADSs or ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or ordinary shares, entering into a transaction that would have the same effect, or entering into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of our ADSs, whether any of these transactions are to be settled by delivery of our ADSs or other securities, in cash or otherwise, or publicly disclosing the intention to make any offer, sale, pledge or disposition, or to entering into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of the representatives for a period of 180 days after the date of this prospectus.
+Our officers and directors and certain existing shareholders, who collectively hold approximately 94.8% of our outstanding shares immediately before this offering, have also agreed with the underwriters on lockup restrictions which restrict them from offering, selling, contracting to sell, pledging or otherwise disposing of, directly or indirectly, any ADSs or ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or ordinary shares, entering into a transaction that would have the same effect, or entering into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of our ADSs, whether any of these transactions are to be settled by delivery of our ADSs or other arrangement, without, in each case, the prior written consent of the representatives for a period of 180 days after the date of this prospectus.
 After the expiration of the 180-day lock-up period, the ordinary shares or ADSs held by our directors, executive officers or certain shareholders may be sold subject to the restrictions under Rule 144 under the Securities Act or by means of registered public offerings.

 The 180-day lock-up period is subject to adjustment under certain circumstances.
-If in the event that either (1) during the last 17 days of the 180-day lock-up period, we release earnings results or material news or a material event relating to us occurs or (2) prior to the expiration of the 180-day lock-up period, we announce that we will release earnings results during the 16-day period beginning on the last day of the 180-day lock-up period, then in either case the expiration of the 180-day lock-up will be extended until the expiration of the 18-day period beginning on the date of the release of the earnings results or the occurrence of the material news or event, as applicable, unless the representatives waive, in writing, such an extension.
+If in the event that either (1) during the last 17 days of the 180-day lockup period, we release earnings results or material news or a material event relating to us occurs or (2) prior to the expiration of the 180-day lock-up period, we announce that we will release earnings results during the 16-day period beginning on the last day of the 180-day lock-up period, then in either case the expiration of the 180-day lock-up will be extended until the expiration of the 18-day period beginning on the date of the release of the earnings results or the occurrence of the material news or event, as applicable, unless the representatives waive, in writing, such an extension.